SALZBURG

 Salzburg is home to the Museum of Modern Art , which, as cliché as it may sound, focuses on contemporary art.
 It's a place where you can see works by artists from around the world and learn about current art trends.

-SALZBURG: HISTORY OF THE COAT OF ARMS
+SALZBURG: COAT OF ARMS' HISTORY

+Despite its apparent obviousness, the Salzburg coat of arms is not so easy to explain.
+The red and white part of the shield are the colours of the ruling Babenberg dynasty, the very one that set the tone for all Austrian heraldry.
 True, some historians cautiously clarify: perhaps these colors have nothing to do with the Babenbergs, and their origin is shrouded in the mists of time.
 But, as we know, the simplest explanation is usually the most correct, especially when it looks beautiful on a coat of arms.

 According to one version, Philip decided to slightly personalize his own coat of arms to distinguish himself from his older brother, Duke Ulrich III of Carinthia.
 In response, his brother apparently didn't appreciate the artistic gesture and bequeathed Carinthia not to him, but to the Bohemian king.
 A complicated story in which heraldry, as usual, became the source of family drama.

-Another curious episode is the short existence of the Electorate of Salzburg , which lasted only two years: from 1803 to 1805.
+Another curious episode is the short existence of the Electorate of Salzburg, which lasted only two years: from 1803 to 1805.
 But what two years!
 The Electorate possessed its own coat of arms, richly decorated and unabashedly monumental: with the imperial eagle, gold, and a fair number of symbols, as if seeking to compensate for the brevity of its existence with the splendor of its visual message.

 History has proven that sometimes, to be remembered, you don't need to exist for long.
 Simply be beautifully presented.

-SALZBURG: THE FUN FACTS
+SALZBURG: FUN FACTS

 The coat of arms of the city of Salzburg is a classic: ramparts, towers, gates.
 In short, everything befitting a city that grew out of medieval strongholds.
 It would be far more interesting to see the coat of arms of Mozart , a native of Salzburg and Europe's main purveyor of brilliant melodies.
 But, alas, he was not of noble birth and had no coat of arms.
 However, we still love him, just like Mozart, Wolfgang, Amadeus...
 After all, even without a coat of arms, he left behind an enduring symbol of the city: music.